typelevel/typelevel.github.com/posts/2018-06-07-shared-state-in-fp.md

 > In the specific case of state sharing, this gives rise to a really nice property: since the only way to share is passing things as an argument, *the regions of sharing are exactly the same of your call graph*, so you transform an important aspect of the behaviour ("who shares this state?") into a straightforward syntactical property ("what methods take this argument"?).
 This makes shared state in pure FP a lot easier to reason about than its side-effectful counterpart imho.

-In simple terms, remind yourself about this: **"FlatMap once and pass the reference as an argument!"**
+In simple terms, remind yourself about this: **"flatMap once and pass the reference as an argument!"**